UrbanInstitute/urbanschemes/README.md

 This scheme is currently under development.
 Current version: 0.2.0.

 ## Background
 Stata offers a lot of flexibility for data visualizations.
 This flexibility is great for developing complex, reproducibile visualizations - but it often requires long and potentially confusing syntax.
-The goal of this scheme is to include most of that complex syntax as default settings, so that the user can focus on the most important plotting decisions while complying with the Urban Institute Data Visualization Style Guide.
+The goal of this scheme is to include most aesthetic syntax as default settings, so that the user can focus on the most important plotting decisions.

 This scheme is not intended to cover all of the vast range of graphing capabilities and options.
 Refer to Stata documentation to learn more about [graph commands](https://www.stata.com/manuals13/g-2graph.pdf).